 - The few copies of β-galactosidase present convert lactose into allolactose.

 - Allolactose binds to the lac repressor protein.
-The binding site for allolactose on the lac repressor is called the allosteric site.

 - The conformation of the lac repressor protein changes.

 - The lac repressor protein is released from the lacO DNA sequence.

 - Sigma (σ) factor and the RNA polymerase core enzyme bind to lacP efficiently when the lac repressor protein is released from the DNA.